DrDanParker/PlantarPressure/README.md

 # PlantarPressure
 Data analysis for plantar pressure data

 This repository is intended to share methods for analysis of plantar pressure data across multiple data capture systems.
-Current code supports analysis for Tekscan, Pedar and XSensor when exported as csv.
+Current code supports analysis for Tekscan, Pedar and XSENSOR when exported as csv.

 Pressure Analysis